jannikmi/timezonefinder/README.rst

 -  highly reduced start up time

--  usage of 32bit int (instead of 64+bit float) reduces computing time and memory consumption
+-  usage of 32bit int (instead of 64+bit float) reduces computing time and memory consumption.

--  the precision of 32bit int is still high enough (according to my calculations worst resolution is 1cm at the equator -> far more precise than the discrete polygons)
+The accuracy of 32bit int is still high enough.
+According to my calculations the worst accuracy is 1cm at the equator.
+This far more precise than the discrete polygons in the data.

 -  the data is stored in memory friendly binary files (approx. 41MB in total, original data 120MB .json)